Euronext: Central securities depository

 Euronext provides custody and settlement services through its central securities depository (CSD), Euronext Securities, based on Euronext's ownership of previous national CSDs in Denmark, Italy, Norway and Portugal.

 Clearing

 Between 2016 and 2019 Euronext owned a 20% share in European Central Counterparty N.V.
 (EuroCCP).

 As of December 2019, Euronext owns an 11.1% share in LCH SA.

 As part of its acquisition of the Italian Bourse in 2021, Euronext obtained the multi-asset clearing house Cassa di Compensazione e Garanzia S.p.A.
 (CC&G).
 CC&G was renamed Euronext Clearing.

-Corporate services
+Corporate solutions

-Euronext Corporate Services (ECS) is a wholly owned subsidiary of Euronext.
-Founded in 2016, ECS provides solutions and services to more than 4,000 organisations, ranging from corporates to the public sector.

-It has acquired a number of companies, including Company Webcast (webcasting), iBabs (board portal), InsiderLog (compliance software).
+Euronext Corporate Solutions (formerly Euronext Corporate Services) is a wholly owned subsidiary of Euronext, established in 2016 under the group's "Agility for Growth" strategic plan to provide software and advisory services to listed and non-listed organisations in areas such as governance, regulatory compliance and investor relations.
+As of 2025, it served around 5,000 organisations in some 30 countries.

+The business has been built partly through acquisitions.
+In 2017, Euronext acquired majority stakes in Company Webcast, a Dutch webcasting provider, and iBabs, a Dutch board portal provider; it acquired the remaining 40% of iBabs in 2021 for €53.2 million.
+In 2018, Euronext acquired 80% of InsiderLog, a Stockholm-based provider of insider-list management software used for compliance with the EU Market Abuse Regulation, for €5.8 million.

+In May 2025, Euronext completed the acquisition of Admincontrol, an Oslo-based provider of board portal and secure collaboration software active in the Nordic countries and the United Kingdom, from Visma for approximately €398 million (NOK 4.65 billion), roughly doubling the size of the subsidiary's governance software business.